 Currently enrolled students must declare their COVID-19 vaccination status (whether fully or partially vaccinated) or request a medical or religious exemption, or indicate their exclusion due to no intent to access the campus or to participate in University events or programs.

-All currently enrolled unvaccinated students (which is defined as receiving a medical or religious exemption), are partially vaccinated, are planning to vaccinate or are in the process of becoming vaccinated, or have not completed an attestation regarding your COVID-19 vaccination status are required to comply with all University mandatory ongoing testing requirements during the COVID-19 pandemic.Ongoing testing refers to COVID-19 testing of asymptomatic unvaccinated or partially vaccinated students conducted at a frequency of every three days as determined by Campus Health and Wellbeing.
+All currently enrolled unvaccinated students (which is defined as receiving a medical or religious exemption), are partially vaccinated (including those who are eligible for a booster but have not received one), are planning to vaccinate or are in the process of becoming vaccinated, or have not completed an attestation regarding your COVID-19 vaccination status are required to comply with all University mandatory ongoing testing requirements during the COVID-19 pandemic.Ongoing testing refers to COVID-19 testing of asymptomatic unvaccinated or partially vaccinated students conducted at a frequency of every three days as determined by Campus Health and Wellbeing.

-Ongoing testing is required for any unvaccinated or partially vaccinated student who meets any of the following criteria:
+Ongoing testing is required for any unvaccinated or partially vaccinated (including those who are eligible for a booster but have not received one) student who meets any of the following criteria:

 - Lives in University Housing.